microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 47. **Repeat** for all images tiles.

-48. After disabling 'Display title and subtitle' for all images, resize and re-arrange top images tiles or chicklets as show in the screenshot.
+48. After disabling 'Display title and subtitle' for all images, **resize** and **re-arrange** top images tiles or chicklets as shown in the screenshot.
+Resize the 'Wide World Importers' logo to 1x1 size.
+Resize other vertical tiles to 2x1 size.

-49. **Resize** and **rearrange** left images tiles or chicklets as show in the screenshot. **Resize** KPI Tile to 1x2 size. **Resize** Deep Dive tile to 1x4 size.

 ![All images.](media/all-images.png)

+49. **Resize** and **rearrange** left images tiles or chicklets as shown in the screenshot. **Resize** 'KPI' tile to 1x2 size. **Resize** 'Deep Dive' tile to 1x4 size.

 ![Resize and rearrange.](media/resize-rearrange.png)